akamai/edgeworkers-examples/delivery/common/cwt/README.md

 ## Limitations
 - Currently the module only support API's for verification of CWT tokens that are generated using HS256 algorithm only.
-- Currently the module only support MAC0 cose message structure.
+- Currently the module only support MAC0 COSE message structure.
 Refer this [page](https://datatracker.ietf.org/doc/rfc8152/) for more details on CBOR Object Signing and Encryption (COSE).
 - As of now, EW do not support KMI to manage verification keys, hence these keys are fetched from property manager user defined variable which might not be a secure way.
 More details on user defined variables can be found [here](https://techdocs.akamai.com/property-mgr/docs/user-defined-vars)

 ## Subfolder organization